-Am I fit enough for a Gorilla Trek in Uganda or Rwanda?
+Am I fit enough for a Gorilla Trek in Uganda?

 Gorilla Trekking Fitness – Getting into shape for an Encounter with the Gentle Giants of the Forest.

 Gorilla Trekking Fitness: Am I fit enough for a Gorilla Trek?
 The Level of Fitness needed for a Gorilla Trek – Am I fit enough for a Gorilla Trek?
-Something not discussed on Gorilla Safari Tour Operator’s Websites in Uganda is Gorilla Trekking Fitness.
+Something not often discussed on Gorilla Safari Tour Operator’s Websites in Uganda is Gorilla Trekking Fitness.
 It is essential to be reasonable in shape and physically fit since it will make your Gorilla Trek more enjoyable.

-Visitors to Uganda and Rwanda plan their gorilla trekking Safari about six months before the Safari begins.
-That is the perfect time to get the gorilla trekking fitness level you will need to get into reasonable shape for your encounter with the gentle giants of the forest.
+Most Visitors to Uganda and Rwanda plan their gorilla trekking Safari about six months before it begins.
+That is more than enough time to get the gorilla trekking fitness level you will need to get into reasonable shape for your encounter with the gentle giants of the forest.

-Many prepare for the Gorilla Trek by hiking, biking, going for walks, even going to the gym in the country where they live.
+Many prepare for their Gorilla Trek by Hiking, biking, going for walks, or even going to the gym in the country where they live.

 If all fails, you can be carried into the forest on a sedan chair by rotating porters.
 It is not demeaning work for the porters but quite profitable since they make a lot of money by local standards and are grateful for the opportunity.